Noel Buican

 Who they are

-Noel Buican is in Sales and Business Development at Vista Senior Living Management — previously a Sales Specialist at Sunrise Senior Living, and possibly co-founded Everyday Edgebrook, a local non-profit.
+Noel Buican is a Sales and Business Development leader at Eden Vista Senior Living — co-founded Everyday Edgebrook, a nonprofit building membership among local businesses and residents in Chicago's Edgebrook neighborhood.

 Person